arjunvaithara/KNEEREHABMONITOR/index.md

 <p></p>The second input and output are the PIR, or Passive Infrared motion sensor and the LED, or Light Emitting Diodes.
 A PIR sensor detects infrared radiation.
 It does this by sensing a heat source’s movements, which cause a pulse which the PIR sensor sends as a signal.
 When the sensor detects the heat source moving, the Arduino reads it and tells the LED to turn off.
 The Arduino can have code uploaded to it, and that tells the microcontroller what to do.

 ![PIRSensorDiagram](0118-pir_motion_sensor.jpg.png)
-<i><p></p>Photo from Adafruit, Lady Ada - The image shows how the signal is generated.
+<i><p>Photo from Adafruit, Lady Ada - The image shows how the signal is generated.
 The heat sources passes through the detecting area and the PIR sensor registers that.</i>

 <p></p>I had a few major challenges, with the biggest one being the difficulty of uploading my code to the Arduino.
 The port for the Arduino would not show up on the Arduino software.
 Therefore I could not upload my fixed code.
 I tried many things to troubleshoot this issue.
 For example, I tried pressing the reset button on Arduino, removing and reinstalling the software, and even testing the cable and the USB-C adapter, but the issue ended up being more simple.
 After rewiring the board, I got it working again.
 <p></p>Next, I will be working on my main project, the Knee Rehabilitation Monitor.
 The starter project gave me a good understanding of wiring, coding, and breadboards, so I am looking forward to my main project with this knowledge.
 The reason I chose my main project is because it looked like a helpful device for people with frequent knee injuries, like athletes or the elderly, and I think making something like the knee rehab monitor will help me find and make other ways to help in the future.